-The immigration department at The Gonzalez Law Group, PLLC knows how important it is you get back into the states.
+The immigration department at The Gonzalez Law Group knows how important it is you get back into the states.
 That is why we want to be with you from start to finish.
-The Gonzalez Law Group, PLLC has helped numerous clients like you successfully reenter the United States.
-You can schedule a time to speak with The Gonzalez Law Group, PLLC by calling (832) 530-4070 or by submitting your information in the online contact form.
-The Gonzalez Law Group, PLLC has 70 years of collective experience assisting clients with immigration issues in communities across Harris County including Houston, Pearland, Channel View, Webster, and many others.
+Our firm has helped numerous clients like you successfully reenter the United States.
+You can schedule a time to speak with our attorneys by calling (832) 530-4070 or by submitting your information in the online contact form.
+The Gonzalez Law Group has 70 years of collective experience assisting clients with immigration issues in communities across Harris County including Houston, Pearland, Channel View, Webster, and many others.

 According to a report from the U.S Immigration and Customs Enforcement, nearly 4 million people have been deported from the United States since 2009.
 Deportation doesn’t just impact the individual being deported, but their family left behind in the United States.